Saturday, October 31, 2009 at 6:39 AM

 Of course, one wonders why love did not prevent them from doing so much over the past year to destroy that legacy.

-In any case, it does not bode well that there’s still so little trust and respect among them that the only way they could settle their differences was to agree that none of them should be involved in managing their parents’ estate, which includes love letters between their parents and broadcast rights to MLK’s “I have a dream” speech.
+In any case, it does not bode well that there’s still so little trust and respect among them that the only way they could settle their differences was to agree that none of them should be involved in managing their parents’ estate, which includes love letters between and broadcast rights to MLK’s “I have a dream” speech.
 The court will appoint a custodian instead.

 What an embarrassing farce!